 What is memory?

-What are the three structural features of the mulit-store model for memory?
+What are the three components of the information-processing model of memory?

 What is echoic memory?

 Like iconic memory, echoic memory holds an exact copy of a sound in our sensory memory for a few seconds.

 If you are playing a video game and your mother asks you to take out the trash, which are you more likely to pay attention to/remember and why?

 The video game will likely be remembered due to selective attention.
 Selective attention allows us to encode into short- or long-term memory the things that are important to us at the time they enter our sensory memory.

 What kind of memory is used when you say a number over and over (rehearsal) before you dial it into your phone?

 Short-term memory is used, and lasts in your brain for roughly 10-30 seconds.
 Information in short-term memory is lost due to interference.

 What does George Miller's phrase, "the magical number seven, plus or minus two" refer to?

 This phrase refers to the idea of chunking, which states that we can recall roughly seven chunks of information from our short-term memory, plus or minus two chunks.